-There are 79 NRICH Mathematical resources connected to Physics, you may find related items under Cross-curricular Connections.Broad Topics > Cross-curricular Connections > Physics
+There are 79 NRICH Mathematical resources connected to Physics, you may find related items under Cross-curricular Contexts.Broad Topics > Cross-curricular Contexts > Physics

 Where will the spaceman go when he falls through these strange planetary systems?

 Things are roughened up and friction is now added to the approximate simple pendulum

 Show that even a very powerful spaceship would eventually run out of overtaking power

 Use your skill and knowledge to place various scientific lengths in order of size.
 Can you judge the length of objects with sizes ranging from 1 Angstrom to 1 million km with no wrong attempts?